www.scantips.com

 The calculator default numbers represent full bright direct sunlight.
 The way the exposure is said is 1/2000 second at f/11 (EV 18) at ISO 800.
 An equivalent is also 1/125 second at f/16 (EV 15) at ISO 100 (is EV 15100, and is initial default of calculator, or other Equivalents, like 1/250 at f/11 at ISO 100 (also is EV 15100).
 All of these are the same exposure.
 However the Absolute EV number alone is not meaningful without specifying the corresponding ISO number.

 That settings EV is that Exposure Value that a light meter would read when set to that ISO.
-It is how the EV Chart would be used, we would use the settings on that indicated EV chart row, for the proper metered exposure at that ISO (example next page).
-EV is technically computed from only the camera settings (only shutter speed and f/stop are computed), but those choices course depend on the ISO value.
+ISO is definitely all important to exposure.
+It is how the EV Chart would be used, we would use the settings on that indicated EV chart row, for the proper metered exposure at the ISO we are using (example next page).
+The EV number is computed from only the camera settings (only shutter speed and f/stop are computed), but those setting choices of course depend on the ISO value.
 The one EV chart is for ANY AND EVERY ISO value, meaning specifically whichever chosen one is in use.
 If we change ISO, it changes the metered EV and the settings we would select.

 ISO: That settings EV is the row in the EV chart where that combination of equivalent settings is found, and might appear to be independent of ISO in that way.
 However, when the light meter is set to an ISO and then it meters EV X, then the EV chart row X is the right settings for a correct exposure at that same ISO.
 ISO is very important.
 A different ISO would meter different settings on a different EV row.
 So the settings (shutter speed and f/stop) are selected with attention to the ISO (cause and effect), and certainly we do get a different EV with a different ISO.